bransoncoates/Data-Analytics-/README.md

 6. Module 6: Clustering and Segmentation
   * A6: Segmentation (retail transactions and behavioral segmentation)

 7. Module 7: Use GitHub to Create Your Assignment Portfolio
+  * List analytics skills:
+  * Understanding of numpy pandas
+  * Understanding of python
+  * Knowledge in data cleaning
+  * kowledge in regressions and segmentation